JustinQ-DNHS/Game/_posts/2023-10-13-Robot_Story.md

     - Original purpose was to defend against aliens, which is why he can fight

 Enemies
-    - New generation of robots/tech
+    - New generation of robots/tech (named "emily")
     - Main character's "replacements"
     - aliens called "The Arokay"
     - humans trying to recycle him